SharinaS/Cloud-Engineering-Fundamentals/databases.md

 Relational databases have been around since the '70s.

+## Benefits to RDS

+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable Compute (and\or Storage) capacity while automating time-consuming administration tasks such as hardware provisioning, operating system maintenance, database setup, patching and backups.
+It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need.

+Choose RDS because of its resizable compute capacity and its lower administrative burden.

+## Nature of the Queries

 RDS uses online transaction processing - [OLTP](#OLTP-vs-OLAP).

 ## RDS runs on virtual machines